pearcej/cppds/_sources/AlgorithmAnalysis/AnAnagramDetectionExample.rst

 the two strings must be anagrams.
 Checking off a character will be accomplished by replacing it with the special C++ character ``\0``.
 The first step in the
+process will be to convert the second string to a local second string for checking off.
+Each character
-process will be to convert the second string to an array.
-Each character from the first string can be checked against the characters in the array and if found, checked off by replacement. :ref:`ActiveCode 1 <lst_anagramSolution>` shows this function.
+from the first string can be checked against the characters in the local second string and if found, checked off by replacement. :ref:`ActiveCode 1 <lst_anagramSolution>` shows this function.

 .. _lst_anagramSolution: